 Though one of the most infamous, the Edmund Fitzgerald was far from the only ship to succumb to the Witch of November.
 The floors of all five Great Lakes are littered with thousands of wrecked vessels.
 More than 6,000 ships were lost on the Great Lakes between the years of 1878 and 1897 alone.
 Over the last 300 years, an estimated 25,000 mariners have lost their lives on the Great Lakes, with the vast majority of those casualties occurring within the icy grip of the November Witch.

-Watch the following tribute to the Edmund Fitzgerald, set to Gordon Lightfoot’s famous tune:
+Watch the following tribute to the Edmund Fitzgerald, with real news footage, set to Gordon Lightfoot’s famous tune: